-Description Detached one and a half storey farmhouse.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, living room, kitchen, bedroom, bathroom with W.C., pantry.
-FIRST FLOOR: Landing, two bedrooms, boxroom/store.
-Gross internal floor area (m2) 112m2 approximately.
-Neighbourhood and location The property is located within a rural area.
-A range of facilities can be obtained in the nearby small town of Dufftown.
-A wider range of facilities can be obtained within the towns of Huntly, Keith or Elgin which are all within easy commuting distance.
-There are some other residential properties within the vicinity.
-The property is generally surrounded by open countryside.
-Age 120 + years.
-Weather Mainly dry following a mixed spell.
+Description Single storey plus attic, detached house with extensions.
+Accommodation GROUND FLOOR:- Entrance Vestibule/utility room and Hall, Living Room, Dining Kitchen, Sun Room, Second Kitchen, Four Bedrooms, Two Bathrooms, Study.
+ATTIC FLOOR:- Two Attic Rooms.
+Gross internal floor area (m2) 188m2 approximately.
+Neighbourhood and location The property is located within the rural area of Grange.
+A wide range of facilities can be obtained within the town of Keith within reasonable commuting distance.
+The property is surrounded by open countryside.
+Age 125 years+ Weather Overcast with rain showers.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of stone construction, externally pointed.
-Flashings at the base of the chimneys are formed in cement.
+Chimney stacks are of stone construction externally rendered and pointed.
+Flashings at the base of the chimneys are formed in lead and cement.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Roofing including roof space

+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

 The roof is pitched and clad in natural slate.
-The ridge is formed in tile.
-Valleys and hips are formed in lead.
-There is no access to roof timbers over the original part of the property or the front projection.
-There is access to the roof space over the bathroom via a ceiling hatch.
-This roof space was not entered due to the limited size of the space.
-This space has been inspected from the hatch only.
-This roof is of timber construction with timber sarking boards.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a cast iron, half round design with cast iron round downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The ridges and hips are formed in tile.
+Valleys are formed in lead.
+There is a section finished in concrete tile at the rear.

+There is access to various loft hatches.
+The roof space over the original part of the property is floored and lined and utilised as accommodation.
+As a result, the roof timbers in this area are not visible.
+Access was obtained to the roof spaces over the sun room, living room, side extension, bedroom and kitchen as well as the rear extension.
+The roof structures are generally of timber construction with timber sarking boards.
+Underslate felt or membrane is incorporated.
+Glasswool insulation has generally been laid between and across the ceiling joists.
+The sun room floor is generally floored for storage purposes.
+The inspection of the other roof spaces was restricted due to insulation material and there are a lack of suitable crawl boards.
+The spaces were inspected from the hatches only.

+Rainwater fittings

+Visually inspected with the aid of binoculars where appropriate.

+The gutters are of a PVC, half round design with PVC round downpipes.

+Main walls

+Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.

-The walls are of solid stone construction, externally pointed.
-There is provision for sub-floor ventilation via vents at ground level.
-The shower room extension is of solid concrete block construction externally rendered.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The original walls are of solid stone construction externally rendered and pointed.
+The sun room extension would appear to be of solid concrete block construction externally rendered.
+The rear extension is also of solid concrete block construction externally rendered.
+The most recent side and rear extension is of timber framed construction, partly timber clad and partly with a rendered block finish.

+Windows, external doors and joinery

+Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-Windows are of a double glazed, uPVC type.
-The front door is of a timber framed and panel type.
-The rear door is of a double glazed, uPVC type.
-The soffits and fascia boards around dormer windows are formed in uPVC materials.
-External decorations Visually inspected.
-The gutters and downpipes have a painted finish.
-The front door is finished in a natural wood stain.
+Windows are of a double glazed, uPVC type and double glazed, timber casement type.
+There are some double glazed Velux window units.
+The side and rear doors are of a hardwood frame panel type with double glazed inserts.
+There is a double glazed uPVC, sun room door.
+Soffits and fascia boards are formed in uPVC and timber.